-On Saturday, September 8, 2018, 20 years Naomi Osaka of Japan claimed her first Grand Slam at the US Open and defeated fan favourite, Serena Williams.
+On Saturday, September 8, 2018, 20-year-old Naomi Osaka of Japan claimed her first Grand Slam at the US Open and defeated fan favorite, Serena Williams.

 What would have been a happy moment for Naomi Osaka turned into a drama fest for Serena Williams as she had a major meltdown.
 Of course, both players had pressure to deal with, but Serena had more to lose as she was pursuing her 24th Grand Slam, trying to tie the all-time record held by Australia’s Margaret Court.

-If Serena had won, it would have solidified her as one of the greatest, if not the greatest women’s tennis player.
+If Serena had won, it would have solidified her as one of the greatest, if not the greatest women’s tennis players.

 Unfortunately, things did not go well for Serena as Naomi Osaka outplayed her with a solid game and kept her composure no matter what Serena did defeating her 6-2 and 6-4.